Join a GlobalAustin

 Want to talk about foreign policy AND learn more about geopolitics?
 Join a GlobalAustin “Great Decisions” discussion group.
 Free participation in our Great Decisions discussion groups is one of the benefits of GlobalAustin membership (fee for reading materials, $35).
 Joining one of these groups is a great way to learn more about the critical issues facing America, and develop friendships with others also interested in world affairs.

 Each group meets eight times a year to discuss today’s most pressing international issues, using the topics and related materials developed by the National Foreign Policy Association.
-We meet at an agreed upon venue for approximately two hours, and share snacks and conversation.
+Groups meet for approximately two hours at various times and at homes or offices across the Austin area.
+Currently, due to the pandemic, groups are meeting virtually.
 A DVD presentation on the foreign policy topic of the month is also viewed.

 We are pleased to announce the topics for Great Decisions 2021: